YuejiaoGong/yuejiaogong.github.io/_pages/pub.md

 ### 4. Optimization & Learning in Fundamental Tasks of Data Mining and Image Processing
 *My postdoctoral experience equipped me with a solid foundation in data mining and image processing, and I continue to apply the latest optimization and learning techniques to address fundamental tasks within the areas.*

+X. Xiao, Y.-J. Gong* and Y. Zhou, “Learning Orthogonal Latent Representations for Multi-View Clustering,” **IEEE Transactions on Circuits and Systems for Video Technology (TCSVT)**, 2025.

 X. Xiao, Y. Wu, and Y.-J. Gong*, “Relative Comparison-based Consensus Learning for Multi-view Subspace Clustering,” **IEEE Transactions on Circuits and Systems for Video Technology (TCSVT)**, 2024.